rougier/dana/doc/intro.rst

 More formally, we can write the following definitions:

-* A unit is a set of one to several values (Vᵢ, i ∈ ℕ), each of them being potentially described by an equation.
+* A unit is a set of one to several values, each of them being potentially described by an equation.
 * A group is a structured set of one to several homogeneous units.
-* A layer is a subset of a group restricted to a unique value Vᵢ.
+* A layer is a subset of a group restricted to a unique value.
 * A layer is a group.
 * A connection links a source layer to a target layer and may have an equation describing its evolution along time according to source and target.